 Gambling

 While gambling winnings are taxable, gambling losses are deductible.
-Make sure you keep track of your winnings — it doesn’t matter if it’s lotteries, raffles, horse races, casinos, or market value for prizes — and losses and itemize your deductions.
+There are a few ways to avoid taxes on lottery winnings or other gambling income, but one key tip is to make sure you keep track of your winnings — it doesn’t matter if it’s lotteries, raffles, horse races, casinos, or market value for prizes — and losses and itemize your deductions.

 In addition, your gambling deduction — filed under "Other Itemized Deductions” — can’t be greater than your reported gambling income.